Interview: Josy Joseph on how the government’s abuse of security agencies could ‘destroy India’

 We don’t know whether Narendra Modi told the police to create these fake narratives.
 But it’s a matter of serious concern that the state police can kill so many innocents.
 This is not the way you strengthen a state.
 This is how you destroy a state.
 Fake encounters, fake narratives, fake intelligence inputs are all an integral part of our security establishment.

-For example, one of India’s most recession-proof is the industry of informants.
+For example, one of India’s most recession-proof industries is the industry of informants.
 These informants are paid hundreds and thousands of crores by police, intelligence and other agencies, and they keep feeding information which is not verified properly, based on which operations are carried out.

 We don’t know whether the informants are told to create certain narratives or they are being misused by some anti-India forces.
 But event after event, month after month, you see the state police, intelligence agencies becoming tools in the hands of anti-Indian forces in many ways.